Jemipaul123/Hola_-App/README.md

 - **Timeline:** View a personalized timeline of tweets from users you follow, keeping you updated on the latest posts from your network.
 - **Explore:** Discover new content and users through the Explore feature, which suggests trending tweets, popular topics, and recommended accounts to follow.
 - **Notifications:** Stay informed about interactions with your tweets, such as likes, comments, and mentions, through notifications.

+- ## Technologies Used

+- **Flutter:** The app is built using the Flutter framework, allowing for cross-platform development with a single codebase.
+- **Firebase:** Firebase is utilized for backend services, including user authentication, database storage, and real-time updates for tweets and user interactions.